upenn-raymondmason/CIS550Project/README.md

 * Multiple Pages of Application:
     * Login Page - linked to mongoDB and Amazon Cognito DB
     * Home Page - linked to main AWS DB, show top 10 players of last season, top 10 player of all time in dataset, top 10 clubs of last season, top 10 clubs of all time
-    * Players to follow Page - linked to mongoDB and main DB, can favourite players or teams and have them show up here.
+    * Players to follow Page - linked to mongoDB and main DB, can favourite players or teams and have them show up here
     * Match Search Page - Find specific match and associated data
     * Player Search Page - Find specific player data aggregated across period
     * Bet Simulator - get suggested 10 bets based on your favourited players/teams and choose what bet to take for each match.
 Then see if you made any money based on actual result